YasseenRamadan2005/yasseenramadan2005.github.io/docs/_posts/2025-06-28-Optimzed-VM-Translator.markdown

 In the end, with my OS plus my Main.jack:

 {% highlight mkd %}
-// This file is part of www.nand2tetris.org
-// and the book "The Elements of Computing Systems"
-// by Nisan and Schocken, MIT Press.
-// File name: projects/12/ScreenTest/Main.jack

 /** Test program for the OS Screen class. */ class Main {
     function void main() {